 Another area of confusion within the “new age” community is that of “spiritual healings.”
 Authentic divine healings are the result of GOD’s light pouring into the individual who needs the healing.
 Sometimes this holy energy instantly and miraculously replaces broken bones, torn tendons, scar tissue, diseased organs, and so on, with materialized healthy replacements.
 Other times it heals the body in a more gradual manner, over a period of days, weeks, months, or years, as the incoming light steadily energizes and accelerates the body’s own natural healing processes.
 This latter way is the more common method.

 Genuine spiritual healings can also take place in a lesser known manner.
 It can happen when GOD’s Light flows into a sick person’s body and simply forces out of them destructive psychic thought-forms which happen to be causing a health problem.
 These astral entities can cause illnesses in a variety of ways.
 They might be interfering with an endocrine gland’s ability to produce sufficient quantities of a necessary hormone.
 Or they might reduce the immune system’s ability to respond to an infection.
 Psychic energies can also disrupt the subtle bioelectrical signals in the nerves and brain, and so on.
-Healings in these cases takes place when the interfering thought-form is literally forced out of the body and the body’s surrounding energy fields.
-In these cases, since the source of the problem is the interfering entity, once this thought-form is removed, the previously disrupted organ or system is able re-establish normal functioning and the person is healed.
+Healings in these cases take place when the interfering thought-form is literally forced out of the body and the body’s surrounding energy fields.
+In these cases, since the source of the problem is the interfering entity, once this thought-form is removed, the previously disrupted organ or system is to able re-establish normal functioning and the person is healed.

 - from, "I AM" the Open Door, by Peter Mt Shasta